Two-Point Boundary Value Problems on Diffeomorphism Groups: The Frech e t Setting

 where, for any $k \in \Z_{\geq0}$, $D\eta : T_e\D_\mu^{s_k}(\T^2) \rightarrow T_\eta \D_\mu^{s^k}(\T^2)$ and $\Omega_u : T_e\D_\mu^{s_k}(\T^2) \rightarrow T_e\D_\mu^{s_k}(\T^2)$ are linear isomorphisms and $\Gamma_u : T_e\D_\mu^{s_k}(\T^2) \rightarrow T_e\D_\mu^{s_{k+1}}(\T^2) \subset T_e\D_\mu^{s_k}(\T^2)$ is a compact operator.
 So, if for $w \in T_e \D_\mu^{s_k}(\T^2)$, $d_u\exp^{s_0}(w) \in T_\eta\D_\mu^{s_{k+1}}(T^2)$, we have that $w = \Omega_u^{-1}\bigg( D\eta^{-1}\big(d_u\exp^{s_0}(w)\big) + \Gamma_u(w) \bigg) \in T_e\D_\mu^{s_{k+1}}(\T^2)$.
 Hence, $d_u\exp^{s_0}(T_e\D_\mu^{s_k}(\T^2) \setminus T_e\D_\mu^{s_{k+1}}(\T^2)) \subseteq T_\eta\D_\mu^{s_k}(\T^2) \setminus T_\eta\D_\mu^{s_{k+1}}(\T^2)$ and we may apply Lemma \ref{inverse function theorem}. \end{proof}

 \begin{remark} It is important to note that Theorem \ref{euler frechet} does not follow immediately from the work of Ebin and Marsden in \cite{em}.
 While they define an exponential map for each Sobolev index $s>\frac{n}{2}+1$, $\exp^s : \widetilde{U}^s \rightarrow \widetilde{V}^s$ and, indeed, their Theorem 12.1 ensures that each $\exp^s$ will map smooth initial data to a geodesic in $\D_\mu(\T^2)$, they do so by applying the inverse function theorem in separately for each index.
-Hence, there is no apriori relationship between $\widetilde{U}^s$ which guarantees that their intersection is not a single point, cf. \cite[page 87]{omori1973}. \end{remark} \begin{remark} To establish the analogous results to Theorem \ref{euler frechet} in the other settings considered in Section \ref{main}, we make use of the literature pertaining to Fredholmness of exponential maps on groups of diffeomorphisms cf. \cite{benn}, \cite{bmp}, \cite{bkp2016}, \cite{lmp} and \cite{mp}. \end{remark}
+Hence, there is no apriori relationship between $\widetilde{U}^s$ which guarantees that their intersection is not a single point, cf. \cite[page 87]{omori1973}. \end{remark}